Conio/conio.github.io/docs/Features/TransferService/Transfer.md

 ---
 The `TransferParams` used to initialized and perform `transfer` API.

-- transfer id: the existing transfer quotation identifier used to execute and finalize the transfer operation
+- transfer id: the existing transfer quotation identifier used to execute and finalize the transfer quotation
-- crypto request: the crypto signature used to validate the transfer operation
+- crypto request: the crypto signature used to validate the transfer quotation
 - wait until paid: prevent the service to complete until the swap is not in `paid` status (or in another end status, like `finalized` or `error`)

 ## Result